IndomieGorengSatu/Mie/README.md

-## Do I enjoy making courthouse puns?
-Guilty
+## Do you know where you can get chicken broth in bulk?
+The stock market.